krishjainx/CancerDiagnosis-TeachingMaterial/README.md

-# Teaching Material for a HackClub workshop (demo, not production ready)
+# Teaching Material for a HackClub workshop

 Objective: Make an AI figure out whether a tumor is malignant or benign.
 You can learn more about this [here](https://www.cancercenter.com/community/blog/2017/12/whats-the-difference-benign-and-malignant-tumors).
 Some more in depth resources to understand this if you are interested is: